dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 `mvn liberty:run`

 Click on the **Launch Application** tab at the top and enter "9080" for the port.
-This will take you to the OpenLiberty landing page.
-To view the system properties, append "/LibertyProject/System/propertie" after the URL and you should be seeing a long list of parameters like below:
+This will take you to the OpenLiberty landing page (some images might not load properly due to the page being loaded via proxy).
+To view the system properties, append "/LibertyProject/System/properties" after the URL and you should be seeing a long list of parameters like below:

 {
   ...